FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 AgencyA generates the node to which it belongs.
 This command generates the corresponding node configuration folder according to the user-configured file `node_deployment.ini`:

-Note.
-The node P2P connection information `peers.txt` specified in this step is the connect information of other nodes in the group.
+Note: The node P2P connection information `peers.txt` specified in this step is the connect information of other nodes in the group.
 In the case of multiple agencies networking, they need to be merged.

 ```bash
 ./generator --build_install_package ./meta/peersB.txt ./nodeA
 ```

-view the generated node configuration folder:
+View the generated node configuration folder:

 ```bash
 ls ./nodeA